-Transportation Security Administration 1 Post Office Road Washington, DC 20598-6032
+Transportation Security Administration Office of Security Technology, TSA-16 TSIF Building 1 West Post Office Road Washington, DC 20598-6032

 The TSA will review and analyze the efficacy and impact of these changes to determine if it may be necessary for TSA to re-certify the CBIS system(s).
-Once the review has been completed, TSA shall notify the local TSA FSD and the Airport/Airline with the TSA recommendation and testing requirements for the system changes.
+Once the review has been completed, TSA shall notify the local TSA FSD and the Airport with the TSA recommendation and testing requirements for the system changes.